gchq/gaffer-doc/docs/user-guide/gaffer-basics/what-is-aggregation.md

 For ingest time the configuration is specified via the [graph schema](../schema.md) so that as data is loaded into a graph it is aggregated and stored in that state.
-To demonstrate what this would look like take the simple graph below where we can apply aggregation to merge the multiple edges together.
+To demonstrate what this would look like take the simple graph below where we can apply aggregation to merge the multiple edges together by summing the properties.

 === "Before Aggregation"
     If we don't apply ingest aggregation all elements will be stored separately in